-Visitor Information: At the arrivals level of Calgary International Airport; look for the mobile WiFi-enabled kiosk in summer months; and at Visit Calgary website.
+Visitor Information: At the arrivals level of Calgary International Airport; at mobile WiFi-enabled kiosks in summer months; and at Visit Calgary website.

 Calgary is a major metropolitan area and Alberta’s largest city.
 Calgary began with the great influx of homesteaders who arrived in southern Alberta with the completion of the Canadian Pacific Railway in 1883.
 Oil and gas discovered south of the city in 1914 contributed to Calgary’s growth and remain a major industry today.

 Calgary has all visitor services.
-Lodging choices include Canada’s Best Value Inn, motels, bed and breakfasts, hostels, and heritage homes.
+Lodging choices include major-chain hotels/motels, bed and breakfasts, and hostels.
 There are several campgrounds in and around the city.

 - Calgary Zoo, has nearly 1,000 animals and the Dorothy Harvie Gardens and ENMAX butterfly-filled conservatory.